St. Charles Borromeo Seminary

 The integrity of this seminary is based on the needs of the parent church; canons, rubrics, ethics and beliefs.
 We will act with integrity in our dealings with all seminarians and also with the general public.
 Christian ethics dictates that we treat all seminarians with honor and respect.
 We decry any form of discrimination based on race, creed, color, national origin, sexual persuasion or orientation.

 This organization will follow all applicable laws and statutes as specified in the United States and the state of Missouri.
 Whereas the seminary is integrated into the parent church, is monastic in nature and does NOT purport to serve any other organization, there are limited regulations to dictate operation.
+None the less, the organization has paid all due diligence in the curriculum design to be the equivalent equal to most private, regional or nationally recognized seminaries.

 The integrity of this institution is based on biblical principles and theological methodology.
 These principles outweigh any secular university (seminary) principles of collegiate learning.
 The methodologies of both biblical and systematic theology are embraced.